-Diverting your surplus food to frontline charities is much easier than you think
+Diverting your surplus food to frontline charities is much easier than you think.

-Working with FareShare enables you to make progress towards achieving your commitments under the WRAP/IGD Food Waste Reduction Roadmap to Target – Measure – Act to reduce your food waste, it:
+Diverting your surplus food to charities will help you achieve your commitments under the WRAP/IGD Food Waste Reduction Roadmap to Target – Measure – Act to reduce your food waste.

 Surplus food can occur in your business for a wide range of reasons, and we are here to help when it does.

 We work with over 500 food companies, from suppliers and manufacturers to retailers, to redistribute their surplus for social good.

 Whether it’s boosting staff morale, or achieving your commitments under Sustainable Development Goal 12.3 — working with us can benefit your business.

 Our experienced food team will help you find a cost effective solution to food waste that’s right for your business.